drualcman/BlasorIndexedDb/README.md

 Working on change version control to avoid need to delete the previos database if add, delete or change StoreSet

 # Current features
-Create StoreContext.
+Create StoreContext from abstract class.
 StoreSet per each model you need into a database.
 Set PrimaKey in the model.
 Using convention if have property Id or TableNameId or IdTableName then this is used like PrimaryKey AutoIncremental
 CRUD from StoreSet
-Select all or one by PrimaryKey from StoreSet
-Clean all data in a storeSet
+Select all or one by PrimaryKey or property (field only one field for the where action) from StoreSet Clean all data in a storeSet

 # How to use